Zierman/Phills-Quill/README.md

 ## Usage
 The following steps assume you set up a `phillsquill` command like shown in the instillation steps above.
+If not, just replace `phillsquill` with `java -jar <path-to-phillsquill-jar>` where `<path-to-phillsquill-jar>` is a placeholder for the path to wherever you placed the jar file.

 ### Show Help
 To show a help message, you can run this: